 I love chiropractic.
 I mean I really LOVE chiropractic.
-Even before I knew what it was when I used to crack my own knuckles or when Paul Swain first taught me how to adjust my midback in my high school water polo days, by grabbing my foot and sticking it out to the side, (I do not recomend this move however), I got the fact that releasing stuck bones was good.
+Even before I knew what it was when I used to crack my own knuckles or when Paul Swain first taught me how to adjust my midback in my high school water polo days, by grabbing my foot and sticking it out to the side, (I do not recommend this move however), I got the fact that releasing stuck bones was good.

 Chiropractic was invented about a hundred years ago.
 Other cultures have used it on every continent.
 It is simply finding bones that are stuck and releasing them.
 This frees up nerves and allows the brain to communicate with the body.